dreger/thelivingwell.co/_posts/be/2017-04-20-infertility.md

 I feel this way right now, because I don't feel entitled to anything in this life.
 Everything is a gift, not a given.
 The minute I start thinking of things in terms of what I _should_ have by now, the joy leaves.

-Its true, just bout every month someone else I know gets pregnant.
+Its true, just about every month someone else I know gets pregnant.
 And if I can be brutally honest here?
 I hope I can.
-Sometimes my heart can't celebrate the way I know it should.
-The joy feels tinged by my own "why not me?" pain.
+Sometimes **my heart can't celebrate the way I know it should.** The joy feels tinged by my own "why not me?" pain.

 But it doesn't change what I know to be true: **my life will not be less-full, if I am child-less.** And I remind myself to come back to the gift of the present moment.

-_Joy comes in the tender moments where I let go of expectations, and recieve what is right in front of me._
+##_Joy comes in the tender moments where I let go of expectations, and recieve what is right in front of me._##

 This is my first time writing about infertility, and I don't intend to stop.
 I want to change the conversation from fixing to feeling.
 We are more than our diagnosis, and we are not defined by our lack.